Vladimir Volkov (footballer)

-Vladimir Volkov (Владимир Волков; born 6 June 1986) is a retired professional footballer.
-Born in Serbia, Volkov represented Montenegro internationally.
+Vladimir Volkov (Владимир Волков; born 6 June 1986) is a footballer who plays as a left-back for Rad.

+Volkov is a dual citizen of Serbia and Montenegro.
+He made one international cap for Serbia in 2011, before switching his allegiance to Montenegro in 2012.

 Club career

 Early career

-Born in Serbian capital Belgrade, back then still Yugoslav capital, Volkov started playing football in youth categories of FK Radnički Beograd when he was seven years old.
+Born in Serbian capital Belgrade, back then still the Yugoslav capital, Volkov started playing football in youth categories of FK Radnički Beograd when he was seven years old.
 Later, already as a senior, he played for FK BSK Borča from 2006 to early 2008, when he was moved to Portimonense.
-After that, Volkov spent the first part of the 2008–09 season with OFK Beograd, before moving to Moldovan champions FC Sheriff Tiraspol in 2009.
+After that, Volkov spent the first part of the 2008–09 season with OFK Beograd before moving to Moldovan champions FC Sheriff Tiraspol in 2009.

 Partizan

 Volkov was transferred to FK Partizan before the end of the 2010–11 season, signing a three-year contract on 14 May 2011.
 He quickly established himself as first choice of coaches Aleksandar Stanojević and Avram Grant mostly because of his good games in qualification stages of 2011–12 UEFA Champions League.